Fiserv/ipg-na/docs/additionalInfo/GeneratePaymentURL.md

 - The capability to generate a link (a payment URL) for a specific amount through an Application Programming Interface (API) call or manually through a Virtual Terminal on the web.
 - A hosted payment page where your customer can select the preferred payment method (based on the payment methods that are activated for your account/store) and make the payment.
-- A hosted result page that tells your customer if the payment was successful or not, including a ‘Retry’ button that allows a customer to choose a different payment method in case the transaction was not successful.
+- A hosted result page that tells your customer if the payment was successful or not, including a 'Retry' button that allows a customer to choose a different payment method in case the transaction was not successful.

 As a default, the Payment Links stay valid for 182 days.